14 Aug 2018 | Partners in Care

-There will be two ‘train-the-trainer’ workshops: one in the North Island and one in the South Island, in late November 2018 and late March 2019 respectively.
+There are two remaining workshops in 2019.
+One in Christchurch on 20 March and one in Auckland on 14 May.
 The Commission will provide all materials, travel costs and support for consumers to attend this forum.

 Health and disability sector staff interested in attending should work in a role related to consumer engagement within the health and disability sector.
 Consumers should have experience of health and disability services and ideally be engaged in a consumer-related role.
 Preferably, participants should also have an interest and some experience in working with adult groups.

 We may bring people together in other geographic locations if there is sufficient interest from different services in a particular area.

 Ideally services will nominate a consumer and provider to attend.